dirkruschhaupt/Q2_project/README.md

 Users will be able to enter notes on friends
 Users will be able to list all groups or clubs a friend is associated with

 Click link for mock ups

 ![mock up](/images/Friend%20Ranker.pdf)

+The project i would estimate to be 60% done.
+Many struggles came up trough the process of working on this project.
+A login page was made along with a working database.
+Working with bootsrtrap had many challenges that was not expected to the point I feel it would have been easier to build all the CSS myself.
+However the learning experience with bootstrap was the point of the assignment.
+Ejs proved to be the biggest hurdle in the project, getting the routes to work with the server was a fun challenge and learning experience.
+I wish we had a few extra days to work on this project to fully understand and figure out ejs to make this more of a fully functional program.